MangoMirage/captain-kitty-one-ear/Archive-of-Idioms.md

 Back aboard the Mango Mirage, Kitty stood at the helm, staring into the horizon.
 She turned to Blue, who was curled - in slight embarrassment - beside a steaming cup of mango soup, freshly made.

-“Well,” Kitty said, with a grin like she’d just outsailed a storm, “here’s a new idiom for ya - Lizards best watch them swipin’ tails, or they might just stir up a whole heap o’ bother.”
-Kitty gave Blue a gentle nudge with her paw and winked, the kind that said *no hard feelin’s, but lesson learned*.
+“Well,” Kitty said, with a grin like she’d just outsailed a storm, “here’s a new idiom for ya - *Lizards best watch them swipin’ tails, or they might just stir up a whole heap o’ bother*.”
+Kitty gave Blue a gentle nudge with her paw and winked.

 Henrietta chuckled.
 Clucky Pete clucked.
-And Blue, ever loyal, nodded solemnly and smiled - knowing that some tales are best remembered, and a tail is best kept between one’s legs.
+And Blue, ever loyal, nodded solemnly and smiled as they all enjoyed the mango soup.

-And deep below in the ocean, fish entered the Archive of Idioms for the very first time - and began to read.
-Quite a different kettle of fish, some might say.
+And deep below in the ocean, fish entered the Archive of Idioms for the very first time... and began to read. *Quite a different kettle of fish*, some might say.

 <hr>